Est. 2016 Intermediate

 The Self-Hosting Journey

-One of the most remarkable aspects of Zig’s development is the ongoing effort to create a self-hosting compiler.
-The original Zig compiler is written in C++, but the Zig team has been developing a new compiler written entirely in Zig itself.
-This bootstrap process demonstrates the language’s capability for systems-level programming.
+One of the most remarkable aspects of Zig’s development is the effort to create a self-hosting compiler.
+The original Zig compiler was written in C++, but starting around 2020 the Zig team began serious development of a new compiler written entirely in Zig itself.
+This self-hosted compiler shipped as the default in version 0.10.0 (2022), demonstrating the language’s capability for systems-level programming.

 The Zig Software Foundation